-\ See an article in the Messenger of Mathematics, Cambridge, September, 1893, vol. XXIII, pp. 65-69.
+^{} See an article in the Messenger of Mathematics, Cambridge, September, 1893, vol. XXIII, pp. 65-69.

-The sum of the numbers originally in the yth column from the left-hand side is $N - \frac{1}{2}n(n - 2y + 1)$ .
-The sum of the numbers originally in the complementary column, that is, the yth column from the right-hand side, is $N + \frac{1}{2}n(n - 2y + 1)$ .
-Also the number originally in any cell in the yth column was less than the number in the cell horizontally related to it by n - 2y + 1.
+The square is now magic in diagonals and in rows, and it remains to make it magic in columns.
+Taking the original arrangement of the numbers (in their natural order) we might have made the square magic in columns in a similar way to that in which we made it magic in rows.
+The sum of the numbers originally in the yth column from the left-hand side is $N - \frac{1}{2}n(n-2y+1)$.
+The sum of the numbers originally in the complementary column, that is, the yth column from the right-hand side, is $N + \frac{1}{2}n(n-2y+1)$.
+Also the number originally in any cell in the yth column was less than the number in the cell horizontally related to it by n-2y+1.
 Hence, if in these two columns we had made $\frac{1}{2}n$ interchanges of the numbers situated in horizontally related cells, we should have made the sum of the numbers in each column equal to N. If we had done this in succession for every pair of complementary columns, we should have made the square magic in columns.
 But, as before, in order that the diagonals might remain magic, either we must have left both the diagonal numbers in any column unaltered, or we must have changed both of them with those in the cells horizontally related to them.